Chemistryhard · Past Paper

 More from Chemistry

-- Which carbon-based radical is responsible for the depletion of the ozone layer?
+- Which of the following ions is responsible for the acidic property of a solution?